What is jojoba oil?

 Also, I always inquire about our manufacturer's environmental policies.
 Our partner farm says they are mindful to reduce waste, recycle, and conserve.
 Furthermore, jojoba growth helps sustain farming in rural communities and helps save precious desert water.
 Their farm, located in the desert, encourages jojoba's natural growth with a minimum of external input.
 They also adhere to strict EPA, Organic and OSHA standards that protect us, the farmers, and the product."

 Where to buy jojoba oil

-Our store - Available in an 8 oz. size for about half the price per ounce of comparable organic jojoba oil on store shelves.
+Our store - Unrefined, organic jojoba oil available in an 8 oz. size for about half the price per ounce of comparable organic jojoba oil on store shelves.